codewithbas/resume/README.md

 Just clone that repo, edit `config.toml` and follow the instructions on this blog post to get a nice looking online resume with automated PDFs.

+For a detailled breakdown, head over to my [blog post](https://bas.codes/posts/github-actions-resume)

 Here is what you need:

 - An account on netlify (free)